ahmed-emad1/terraform-gcp/README.md

-### Run GCP services using terraform
+# Run GCP Services Using Terraform

+This guide will help you set up Google Cloud services using **Terraform**.
+Follow the steps below to configure your environment and execute Terraform commands.

+## Prerequisites

+### 1. Create a GCP Account and Project
-- Create a gcp account
+- Sign up for a **Google Cloud Platform (GCP)** account if you don't have one.
-- create a project
+- Create a new GCP project.

+### 2. Set Up a Service Account
-- create a service account which has 3 roles
+- Create a service account with the following roles:
-    - storage Admin
+  - **Storage Admin**
-    - BigQuery Admin
+  - **BigQuery Admin**
-    - Compute Admin
+  - **Compute Admin**
-(these permisions are too broad for production this is for demo purposes)
+  *(Note: These permissions are overly broad for production environments; they are assigned here for demonstration purposes.)*

+### 3. Download Service Account Credentials
-- download the keys for the service account creadentials and secure them safely
+- Download the **service account key** file (JSON format) and store it securely.
-- add the credentials path to the `variables.tf` file
+- Add the path to the credentials file in the `variables.tf` file.

-use the four main terraform commands
+## Terraform Commands

+Use the following Terraform commands to manage your infrastructure:

-1. terraform init:
+1. **terraform init**
-    - Initializes & configures the backend, installs plugins/providers, & checks out an existing configuration from a version control
+   - Initializes and configures the backend, installs necessary plugins/providers, and checks out the existing configuration from version control.

-2. terraform plan:
+2. **terraform plan**
-    - Matches/previews local changes against a remote state, and proposes an Execution Plan.
+   - Previews local changes against the remote state and generates an execution plan.

-3. terraform apply:
+3. **terraform apply**
-    - Asks for approval to the proposed plan, and applies changes to cloud
+   - Prompts for approval and applies the changes to the cloud infrastructure based on the execution plan.

-4. terraform destroy
+4. **terraform destroy**
-    - Removes your stack from the Cloud
+   - Removes all the resources defined in your configuration from the cloud.